 The aim in Acro is for the dancer to move gracefully from one trick to the next, incorporating dance techniques between each trick.
 This is different from the isolated movements of a gymnastic floor exercise.
 In true acro dance, the dancing portion comprises more of the performance than the acro moves.

 Musical theatre is a form of theatre combining music, songs, spoken dialog, and dance.
 The varied emotional aspects of the production—humour, pathos, love, anger—as well as the story itself, are communicated through the words, music, dance, and staging of the entertainment as an integrated whole.

 Hip Hop is a street style dance originating from the Bronx in New York City in the 1970’s.
 Constantly evolving, it is a free, funky and soulful expression of movement used by artists such as Beyonce, Kayne West, Justin Timberlake, Neo, Flo Rida and Rhianna.

 Body Conditioning is a whole body workout that can improve your overall fitness.
 Body Conditioning classes can help you on your way to get in great shape and feel great about your body.
 Focusing on strength, muscular endurance and fitness conditioning, these classes will help to develop a strong and toned physique.
-Body conditioning classes involve a high energy, high impact workout and typically involves a combination of aerobics and toning.
+Body conditioning classes involve a high energy, high impact workout and typically involves a combination of pilates and toning.

 KICKS, LEAPS & TURNS